ocaml/merlin/README.md

 If you haven't encountered any errors in the previous step, just run:

-    $ jbuilder install
+    $ dune install

-You can pass an explicit prefix to jbuilder, using `--prefix`.
+You can pass an explicit prefix to dune, using `--prefix`.
 It defaults to your current opam switch.

 Editor setup